-- A. The Competitive Procurement of CCNA Professional Services shall be conducted in accordance with the procedures in this Section 5.5 of this Ordinance for Request for Proposal with the following exceptions: - 1.
-Price and compensation shall not be considered in the initial evaluation of Responses. - 2.
-In ranking responding Vendor's qualifications, the selection evaluation committee may consider: ability and adequacy of professional personnel; if applicable; past performance; willingness to meet time and budget requirements; location and whether the firm is a Local Vendor, if applicable; recent, current, and projected workloads; and other factors relevant to the specific Procurement, if any. - 3.
-In lieu of the procedures in Sections 5.45(B) and (C), the selection evaluation committee will rank all Vendors in numerical order and select no fewer than the top ranked three (3) firms deemed to be the most highly qualified for purposes of competitive negotiations.
+A. The Competitive Procurement of CCNA Professional Services shall be conducted in accordance with the procedures in Section 5 of this Ordinance for Request for Proposal with the following exceptions:

+- 1. Price and compensation shall not be considered in the initial evaluation of Responses. - 2.
+In ranking responding Vendor's qualifications, the selection committee may consider: ability and adequacy of professional personnel; if applicable; past performance; willingness to meet time and budget requirements; location and whether the firm is a Local Vendor, if applicable; recent, current, and projected workloads; and other factors relevant to the specific Procurement, if any. - 3.
+In lieu of the procedures in Sections 5.1(B) and (C), the selection committee will rank all Vendors in numerical order and select no fewer than the top ranked three (3) firms deemed to be the most highly qualified for purposes of competitive negotiations.
 In the event three (3) qualified Vendors do not respond, the Procurement Management Department will reject all Proposals and reissue the Request for Proposal unless the Procurement Management Department deems it is in the best interest of public health, safety or welfare to move forward with two (2) or less Proposals.
 In the event the County does not receive three (3) qualified Proposals on the second Procurement, the Procurement Management Department may proceed with less than three (3) Proposals. - B. Competitive negotiations for the Procurement of CCNA Professional Services shall be conducted in accordance with the Contract negotiation procedures in Section 5.
 The County may request, accept, and consider Proposals for compensation only during the competitive negotiation phase. - C. The County may enter into Continuing Contracts with Vendors providing CCNA Professional Services; provided, however, that individual projects exceeding those amounts in Section 287.055(2)(g), Florida Statutes, shall not be authorized under a Continuing Contract. - D. At the discretion of the Procurement Management Department, the County may procure Design-Build Contracts with Vendors pursuant to this Section 5.5 via a Request for Proposal with the following conditions: - 1.
-The CCNA Professional Services Vendor, including any sub-Vendor that prepares the Design Criteria Package must be procured in accordance with Section 5.5 and said Vendor will not be eligible to provide design-build Services or act as a sub-
+The CCNA Professional Services Vendor that prepares the Design Criteria Package must be procured in accordance with this Section 5.5 and said Vendor will not be eligible to provide design-build Services on the same project. - 2.
+The County shall solicit, through a Competitive Procurement process Responses based on the Design Criteria Package and evaluate the Responses based upon the evaluation criteria in the Competitive Procurement documents which shall include price, technical, and design aspects of the public Construction project, weighted for the project. - E. At the Procurement Management Department's discretion, the County may procure a Construction Manager at Risk pursuant to this Section 5.5, which Vendor shall provide advice to the County during the project planning phase on cost effectiveness of various design and Construction alternatives, scheduling, value engineering, and management, and will then take on the obligation for Construction of the project.